International Student Services

 A guide containing helpful information has been prepared to assist you (and your family) with the transition from your home country to the United States.
 While it is not comprehensive, it should provide a useful guide to adjusting to student life at Gordon-Conwell, American culture and ways, and life in New England.

-Click here to view the Post-Arrival Information Handbook for 2013-2014.
+Click here to view the Post-Arrival Information Handbook.
 Please note that you can refer to the table of contents on pages 2-4 to locate various topics.
 You can click each link in the table of contents to go directly to each section, and easily search for relevant topics such as "clothing," "food," or "shopping" using the search feature of your PDF file reader.

 Lawfully Maintaining F-1 Visa Status